 Assets under Capital Leases

-Paragraphs 13 and 16a of FASB 13 require separate presentation of the following: (a) total estimated value (at lease inception) of the assets recorded under capital lease at the end of the fiscal year, detailed by the major asset categories you used in your capital asset disclosures, and (b) the accumulated amortization amount associated with total assets under capital leases at the end of the fiscal year.
-For clarity, we also ask that agencies disclose (c) total assets acquired under capital leases net of accumulated amortization at the end of the fiscal year (sometimes labeled as book value or carrying value) as illustrated in footnote 2, Appendix D to FASB 13.
+ASC 842 requires separate presentation of the following: (a) total estimated value (at lease inception) of the assets recorded under capital lease at the end of the fiscal year, detailed by the major asset categories you used in your capital asset disclosures, and (b) the accumulated amortization amount associated with total assets under capital leases at the end of the fiscal year.
+For clarity, we also ask that agencies disclose (c) total assets acquired under capital leases net of accumulated amortization at the end of the fiscal year (sometimes labeled as book value or carrying value) as illustrated in ASC 842 (see page 14).
 Calculate item (c) as the total in (a) minus (b).

-Presenting a schedule with the following rows and columns could satisfy the FASB 13 disclosure requirements:
+Presenting a schedule with the following rows and columns could satisfy the ASC 842 disclosure requirements:

 Rows for each of the following: